Voxel-Fox-Ltd/VoxelBotUtils/docs/voxelbotutils.cogs.utils.rst

    :members:

    .. note::
-      All of the methods and attributes available in :ref:`discord.Embed` still work as they did before; nothing has had any breaking changes.
+      All of the methods and attributes available in :class:`discord.Embed` still work as they did before; nothing has had any breaking changes.

    .. code-block:: python